alebru/NaiveBayesARClassifier/README.md

 The model is saved in the file *model.dat* (in the same directory as the classifier)

-The results of the classification is saved in *classified_bugreports.csv*
+The results of the predictions are saved in *classified_bugreports.csv*
 * Traintest - all _correct_ predictions are included in the output file
 * Classify - all predictions are included in the output file

 #### Datasets

-Example datasets in the Bugzilla CSV format is available in the archive *[Bugreport dataset.zip](Bugreport%20datasets.zip)*
+Example datasets in the Bugzilla CSV format are available in the archive *[Bugreport dataset.zip](Bugreport%20datasets.zip)*